cwinpy/cwinpy/docs/pe/pe.rst

 .. literalinclude:: data/example3_prior.txt

-Unlike in the ``.par`` file, the ``TRANSIENTSTARTTIME`` parameters in the prior file should be in GPS seconds and the ``TRANSIENTTAU`` should also be in seconds.
-In this case, a Gaussian prior is used for the start time with a mean given by the actual simulated start time and a standard deviation of 43200 seconds (half a day), and a uniform prior is used for the duration within a range from 8640 to 259200 seconds.
+If setting the ``TRANSIENTSTARTTIME`` and ``TRANSIENTTAU`` to use MJD and days, respectively, in the prior file (to be consistent with the ``.par`` file) then the ``unit`` key for each prior must be set to ``d`` (for day).
+Otherwise the values will be expected in GPS seconds and seconds.
+In this case, a Gaussian prior is used for the start time with a mean given by the actual simulated start time and a standard deviation of 0.5 days, and a uniform prior is used for the duration within a range from 0.1 to 3 days.

 .. note::